Press Council of Ireland: Council members

-Chairs of the Council
+Chairs of the council

-The Chair of the Press Council of Ireland leads the independent body.
-Appointed through an open process, the Chair is responsible for guiding the Council's deliberations, ensuring impartiality in its decision-making, and representing the Council in public affairs.
+The chair of the Press Council of Ireland leads the independent body.
+Appointed through an open process, the chair is responsible for guiding the council's deliberations, aiming to ensure impartiality in its decision-making, and representing the Press Council in public affairs.
 The role is designed to be non-political and independent of the press industry, and is intended to maintain public trust in the regulation of print and online journalism.
-The Chair serves a fixed term, which may be renewed, but cannot exceed six years in total.
+The chair serves a fixed term, which may be renewed, but cannot exceed six years in total.